alme197112/asd-and-Rizzo.github.io/DataScienceZeroStart.md

 - writing experience(e.g. diploma thesis or blog, actually Data Science is about producing reports to make people believe in you arguments).
 - Outline any management experiences (e.g. you lead several persons to do business with you, management in Data Science has some common with common management).

-Learn and recall some hardcore Statistics and Probability (free there courses and books on internet).

 Go real as soon as possible via thing like  https://www.kaggle.com .
 Check from time to time when you able to do some.